zdevry/caulc/README.md

 ## caulc

-This is a little personal project that I'm doing to learn Rust.
+This is a little personal project that I'm doing to learn Rust programming.

+**Basic Usage**
 ```
 $ cargo build --release
 $ target/release/caulc "1 + 2 * (3 + 4)"